digimokan/cpp-sliding-eight-puzzle/.github/README.md

 ## Features

 * Use different strategies as simple options.
-* Switch between different move-costs with an option.
+* Switch between different move costs with an option.
 * Perform low-level, common operations in constant time to maximize the solving speed of any strategy.